-Our trained, certified, experienced, and professional technicians will utilize portable testing equipment, and can provide testing for all these substances:
+Servicing all of California, our trained, certified, experienced, and professional technicians will utilize portable testing equipment, and can provide testing for all the following pollutants.

 - Chemical Sampling and Testing (Requires Lab)